TomCat-415/tomcat-415/README.md

 Fullstack indie dev shipping systems at the edge of **AI, finance, and web3**.

 - Currently focused on **Rust + Solana** while shipping **React Native** apps on iOS as well.
+- Building auth + wallet infrastructure to bridge web2 and web3 UX.
 - Open to collabs and contributions in the Solana **ecosystem**.

 ---